Written by Chritsophe Mullings

 Different types of teacher coaching

-As with every type of teacher coaching, there are different ways you can provide support for your teachers.
+As with every type of coaching, there are different ways you can provide support for your teachers.
 Depending on your teacher’s situation, time and resources, you can choose from many different coaching methods.

 1. Instructional coaching for teachers